mrockey/pipeline-example/README.md

-# Tecovas Code Exercise for DE
+# Full Stack DE Exercise

-This repo contains both the data pipeline and the dbt models for the coding exercise provided.
-In the sections below I'll write a brief documentation about my thought processes during each section.
-Feel free to reach out to me with any questions.
+This repo contains both the data pipeline and the dbt models for a simple DE exercise.
+In the sections below I'll write a brief documentation about my thought processes.

 ### Data Pipeline Section